Subject choices and academia

-You are fully supported when choosing your A-Level subjects – we work with you to ensure the subjects you choose will support the path you would like to follow after school.
-At no point do we restrict choices by options blocks , you choose your subjects and then we work hard in the background to make sure we can deliver each of your unique timetables.
+Girls are fully supported when choosing their A-Level subjects – we work with them to ensure the subjects they choose will support the path they would like to follow after school.

 Qualifications on offer include:

 A-levels come after GCSEs.
-They are the most traditional next step in terms of qualifications after GCSE and usually focus on academic subjects.
-There are more than 40 different A-level subjects on offer – some will be subjects that you studied at GCSE and others may be new.
-A-levels are highly valued by employers and universities so they can open up lots of doors to further study and careers.
+They are the most traditional next step in terms of qualifications after GCSEs and usually focus on academic subjects.
+There are more than 40 different A-level subjects on offer – some will be subjects that girls have studied at GCSE and others may be new.
+A-levels are highly valued by employers and universities, they can open up lots of doors to further study and careers.

-An EPQ helps students develop and demonstrate their project management skills and provides opportunities for extended writing, both of which are highly valued for progression to higher education and employment.
-Students can tailor their project to fit their individual needs, choices and aspirations with the agreement of their centre.
-The outcome of the project can be a design, performance, report, dissertation or artefact.
+An EPQ helps pupils to develop and demonstrate their project management skills and provides opportunities for extended writing – both of which are highly valued for progression to higher education and employment.
+Girls can tailor their project to fit their individual interests and aspirations with the agreement of their EPQ tutor.
+The outcome of the project can be a design, performance, report, dissertation, presentation or artefact.

 Leiths Food and Wine Qualification

-This five-term course is perfect for either the keen amateur or the potential food professional, setting you up with skills for life.
+This five-term course is perfect for either the keen amateur or the potential food professional, setting girls up with skills for life.
 You can read more here.
-No other school in Oxford offers this course – it is truly unique to Rye and gives students skills they would learn no where else.
+No other school in Oxford offers this course – it is truly unique to Rye and gives girls skills they would learn nowhere else.

-Because of our small class sizes, you will very quickly get to know each of your subject teachers, and teachers get to know you – your areas of strength, development, interests and passions and learning style.
-The relationship and class size means that teachers can tailor their teaching to each individual – a truly bespoke experience.
-You will build strong and supportive relationships which provides an invaluable network throughout your time at Rye St Antony Sixth Form.
-This, coupled with regular target grade meetings means academic success for all.
-It is one of the aspects of Sixth Form life the students talk about most when they talk about our Sixth Form – the relationship with and support from their teachers.
+Because of our small class sizes, girls will very quickly get to know each of their subject teachers, and teachers get to know them – areas of strength, development, interests, passions, and learning style.
+This relationship along with small class sizes means that teachers can tailor their teaching to each individual – a truly bespoke experience.
+Girls will build strong and supportive relationships that provide an invaluable network throughout their time at Rye St Antony Sixth Form.
+This, coupled with regular target grade meetings, means academic success for all.
+It is one of the aspects of Sixth Form life the pupils talk about most when they talk about our Sixth Form – the relationship with and support from their teachers.

-Your chance to come and experience all our Sixth Form at Rye has to offer, meet the staff and students and experience our facilities.
+Your chance to come and experience all our Sixth Form at Rye has to offer, meet the staff and pupils, and see our facilities.